 Free Press management was meeting with staff late Monday afternoon.
 The paper earlier this year went through a round of buyouts as part of a company-wide cost cutting move by Gannett.

-A Monday memo sent to employees by Gannett and acquired by the Washington Post hinted at possible layoffs.
+A Monday memo sent to employees by Gannett and obtained by the Washington Post hinted at possible layoffs.

 The memo said Gannett expects there will be “some duplication and overlap in roles” and that in coming months, executives will review “how the operations of our organizations will come together.”